 Meanwhile, combine the coconut milk, brown sugar, butter, vanilla bean paste, a few dashes of cinnamon, and a generous pinch of salt in a saucepan and cook over medium heat, stirring occasionally, until the butter is melted and sugar dissolved.
 Reduce the heat to low and keep warm.

 Add the warmed milk mixture, a few tablespoons at a time, into the potatoes, and beat with an electric mixer on high speed until smooth and fluffy.
 (You may not use all of the milk mixture.)

+Make ahead: This recipe can be made ahead and stored in the refrigerator for up to 2 days.
 To reheat (or keep warm), place the bowl of potatoes over a bowl of simmering water, stirring occasionally.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.